Senzing/mapper-base/README.md

 The [base_config_updates.json](base_config_updates.json) contain features and settings that help resolve these data sources.

 The [base_mapper.py](base_mapper.py) script contains code that generates these special features.
 It can and is called as a library by the aforementioned higher-level mappers.
-It can also be run standalone to add these special features to previously prepared json files, such as your own customer data, to help match them against these data sources.
+It can also be run standalone to add these special features to previously prepared json files, such as your own customer data.

 The [base_variants.json](base_variants.json) contains ISO code conversion tables to states and countries.
 Country and state codes are standardized on this mapper to improve matching.